joshualay/Notethread/Notethread v1.5 Journal.md

 The goal of this release is to attempt to get tags into play.

+## 29/05/2012

+Refactoring.
+I'm duplicating too much code for the tags.
+I want to create a super class and then have the Write and NoteView controllers tack on what else they need to do; if required.

+### Work log

+Look at the header and see what is common.

+Slowly work out common code for the view lifecycle methods.

+Refactored for one class!
+NTWriteViewController.
+Next is going to be NTNoteViewController :)

 ## 27/05/2012

 **Cursor movement doesn't trigger previous tag searching!**